ThanishaValliyodan/WeatherApp/README.md

 ## Notes

-- PM2.5, PSI, and UV were removed from the fast current-weather dashboard response because the provider often returns null values for these datasets and they slowed down the main dashboard call.
 - Alert delivery is stored/evaluation-only.
 Email or SMS delivery is intentionally outside the current scope.
 - Historical sync currently records provider sync checkpoints and persisted data required by the implemented history/export flows.